pongasoft/emscripten-glfw/README.md

   </tr>
   <tr>
     <td><a href="https://pongasoft.github.io/emscripten-glfw/examples/example_minimal/main.html">example_minimal</a> (<a href="examples/example_minimal">src</a>)</td>
-    <td>The purpose of this example is to be as minimal as possible: initializes glfw, create window, then destroy it and terminate glfw.
+    <td>The purpose of this example is to be as minimal as possible: initializes glfw, creates a window, then destroys it and terminates glfw.
       Uses the default shell that comes with emscripten</td>
   </tr>
   <tr>